-- Always place fuel containers on the ground away from your vehicle before filling. - Do not fill fuel containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a fuel-dispenser nozzle. - If you must use a fuel-dispenser nozzle, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.

-1. Remove the fuel-tank cap (Figure 16).
+- Always place fuel containers on the ground away from your vehicle before filling. - Do not fill fuel containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a fuel dispenser nozzle. - If a fuel dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete. - 1.
+Remove the fuel tank cap (Figure 15).

-- 1. Fuel-tank cap
+- 1. Fuel tank cap

-- 2. Fill the tank to about 2.5 cm (1 inch) below the top of the tank, not the filler neck, with diesel fuel.
+- 2. Fill the tank to about one inch below the top of the tank, not the filler neck, with diesel fuel.

-- 3. Install the fuel-tank cap.
+- 3. Install the fuel tank cap.

-Checking the Engine-Oil Level
+Checking the Engine Oil Level

-- 1. Park the traction unit on a level surface, lower the loader arms, and shut off the engine. - 2.
+- 1. Park the traction unit on a level surface, lower the loader arms, and stop the engine. - 2.
 Remove the key and allow the engine to cool. - 3.
 Open the hood. - 4.
-Clean around the oil dipstick (Figure 17).
+Clean around the oil dipstick (Figure 16).

 - 1. Oil dipstick - 2.
-Oil-filler cap - 5.
-Pull out the dipstick and wipe the metal end clean (Figure 17). - 6.
-Slide the dipstick fully into the dipstick tube (Figure 17). - 7.
+Oil filler cap - 5.
+Pull out the dipstick and wipe the metal end clean (Figure 16). - 6.
+Slide the dipstick fully into the dipstick tube (Figure 16). - 7.
 Pull the dipstick out and look at the metal end. - 8.
-If the oil level is low (below the bottom hole), clean around the oil-filler cap and remove the cap (Figure 17). - 9.
+If the oil level is low (below the bottom hole), clean around the oil filler cap and remove the cap (Figure 16). - 9.
 Slowly pour only enough oil into the valve cover to raise the level to the top hole on the dipstick.

-Important: Do not overfill the crankcase with oil because it may damage the engine.
+Important: Do not overfill the crankcase with oil because the engine may be damaged.